tango-controls/tango-doc/source/manual/tango-manual.rst

 ---------------------

 CORBA is a definition of how to write object request brokers (ORB).
-The definition is managed by the Object Management Group (OMG OMG-page_).
+The definition is managed by the Object Management Group (`OMG home page`_).
 Various commercial and non-commercial implementations exist for CORBA for all the mainstream operating systems.
 CORBA uses a programming language independent definition language (called IDL) to defined network object interfaces.
 Language